 Rev. Dr James McEvoy

 James McEvoy is a senior lecturer in the Faculty of Theology and Philosophy, lectures in systematic theology, and is a priest of the Adelaide Archdiocese.
 For almost two decades prior to 2014 he taught at Catholic Theological College and Flinders University Department of Theology.
-His doctoral thesis was in the fields of theological and philosophical anthropology, studying the works of Karl Rahner and Canadian philosopher Charles Taylor.
-His current research studies the place of religion in the contemporary West and the church’s understanding of its role and social relationships in that context.
+His doctoral thesis was in the fields of theological and philosophical anthropology, studying the works of Karl Rahner and Charles Taylor.
+His current research has two primary foci: first, the place of religion in the contemporary West and the church’s understanding of its role and social relationships in that context.
 He has published many articles and a monograph (2014) on these questions.
-He is currently working on another monograph on culture, transcendence, and violence today, provisionally titled Believing in a Secular Age."
+He is currently working on another monograph on culture, transcendence, and violence, provisionally titled "Believing in a Secular Age."
 Second, since 2014 he has been working on a theology of childhood.
 This project has its origins in dialogue with Catholic Education South Australia and has developed into a frequently taught Masters-level unit and several articles, one co-authored with Professor Joce Nuttall of ACU’s Institute for Learning Sciences and Teacher Education.

 Leaving Christendom for Good: Church-World Dialogue in a Secular Age.
 Lanham, MD: Lexington, 2014.